chainsawriot/jmsc1003/problemset6.md

 (4 marks)

 Jenna is an investigative journalist and she is studying the discrepancy between the government surplus estimated by the financial secretary and the actual surplus.
-The following is the estimated surplus and the actual surplus.

 | Financial Year | Estimated Surplus (billion HKD) | Actual Surplus (billion HKD) |
 | -------------- | ------------------------------- | ---------------------------- |